Back to Blog

 Not all concierge practices are the same.
 The questions that separate them:

 Panel size.
-How many patients does the physician actually carry?
+How many patients does the physician actually carry today (not the cap, the current number)?
 Below 400 is meaningful; above 600 and you may not see much improvement over traditional care.
 Mine caps at 50.

 What's included in the membership.
 Look for annual comprehensive exams, direct access, same-day sick visits, coordination, preventive planning, and house calls if relevant.
-These should be the standard offering, not premium tiers.
+These should be the standard offering, not premium add-ons.
+(Full breakdown of what's included in this practice's membership.)

 Billing model.
 Does the practice bill insurance for services in addition to the membership, or is it private-pay?
 Neither is wrong; the answer matters for how the relationship works.